8/2/2019

 Executive Vice President and Chief Commercial Officer

-you hit on many of the big points, but you know I just realized that last fall we had you know really exceptional product performance with our A series soybeans.
-So we had strong demand.
-You know one thing you in the season you know farmers were in a really difficult spot.
+Yeah, Jim, I think you hit on many of the big points, but, you know, I'd emphasize that last fall we had, you know, really exceptional product performance with our A-series soybeans, so we had strong demand.
+You know, one thing you got to remember, when we were actively selling soybeans, in the season, you know, farmers were in a really difficult spot.
 Soybeans were really out of favor and a lot of uncertainty because that was kind of maybe the most severe impact from the trade disruption.
 So it was a tough environment.
-We definitely had some aggressive competitive actions and I think part of that was a result of some of the really strong performance that we saw on our product line.
-And I would emphasize one other part is it was a tough production season for us and so we ended up selling more what I would describe as reduced quality soybeans.
-So that we had to make a price concession on that.
+We definitely had some aggressive competitive actions, and I think part of that was a result of some of the really strong performance that we saw on our product line.
+And I would emphasize one other part is it was a tough production season for us, and so we ended up selling more what I would describe as reduced-quality soybeans so that we had to make a price concession on that.
 So we definitely felt competitive pressure.
-We definitely had you know a difficult environment in terms of farmers attitude towards soybeans.
-But that's the price concession impacted our price.
-The one thing I would emphasize is from a technology adoption you know we didn't see farmers trade down on technology.
-We saw them sticking with our leader products and our technology mix actually ended up very very close to what we had anticipated.
+We definitely had – you know, a difficult environment in terms of farmers' attitude towards soybeans.
+But that's the fact that we did have to sell some lower germination beans and make a price concession impacted our price.
+The one thing I would emphasize is from a technology adoption, you know, we didn't see farmers trade down on technology.
+We saw them sticking with our leader products and our technology mix actually ended up very close to what we had anticipated.
 So we didn't see necessarily a behavioral change from farmers, but it was definitely a challenging season on multiple fronts for soybeans.

 speaker